Indoor Fluid Antenna Systems Enabled by Layout-Specific Modeling and Group Relative Policy Optimization: Proposed Layout-Specific RT Model for FAS

 The length of NLoS ray obeys the following relationship,

 Since $\sin \alpha = \frac{\tan \alpha}{ \sqrt{1 + \tan^2 \alpha}}$, \eqref{Q3}, and \eqref{QQQQ}, we arrive at

-Furthermore, we express Fresnel's reflection coefficient $\Gamma$ with $D^{[1]}(\theta),\,D^{[2]}(\theta)$ and $D^{[3]}(\theta)$.}
+Furthermore, we express Fresnel's reflection coefficient $\Gamma$ with $D^{[1]}(\theta),\,D^{[2]}(\theta)$ and $D^{[3]}(\theta)$.

-{For arbitrary wall $i$ in layout $\mathcal{L}$, we can obtain its $\alpha$ and $d_{\text{NLoS}}$ by \eqref{Q3} and \eqref{Q4}, respectively.} Finally, it can be seen that
+For an arbitrary wall $i$ in the layout $\mathcal{L}$, we can obtain its $\alpha$ and $d_{\text{NLoS}}$ by \eqref{Q3} and \eqref{Q4}, respectively.
+Finally, it can be seen that

-{As a final step, we shall derive the angle-dependent distances $D^{[1]}(\theta)$, $D^{[2]}(\theta)$, and $D^{[3]}(\theta)$ for a given room layout.
+As a final step, we shall derive the angle-dependent distances $D^{[1]}(\theta)$, $D^{[2]}(\theta)$, and $D^{[3]}(\theta)$ for a given room layout.
 This derivation is achieved by expressing these distances in terms of a unified coordinate representation, where the distance variables are parameterized by the polar angle $\theta$.
 Please refer to Appendix A for an example.
-Through $D^{[1]}(\theta)$, $D^{[2]}(\theta)$, $D^{[3]}(\theta)$, and Algorithm 1, $h_{k,j}(\theta)$ can be obtained via \eqref{Th2} and \eqref{GGamma}, thereby yielding the desired expression for $\mathbf{h}_k(\bm{\theta})$.}
+Through $D^{[1]}(\theta)$, $D^{[2]}(\theta)$, $D^{[3]}(\theta)$, and Algorithm 1, $h_{k,j}(\theta_j)$ can be obtained via \eqref{Th2} and \eqref{GGamma}, thereby yielding the desired expression for $\mathbf{h}_k(\bm{\theta})$.

-\subsection{{Discussion on Spatial Correlation}}
+\subsection{Discussion on Spatial Correlation}

-{Moreover, we discuss the spatial correlation for the proposed channel model as follows.
+Moreover, we discuss the spatial correlation for the proposed channel model as follows.
 Unlike statistical FAS channel models in \cite{Mohamed-Slim, RostamiGhadi, RamirezEspinosa}, we model the spatial correlation in deterministic propagation environments by the RT method.
-Therefore, the spatial correlation is inherently characterized by the ray propagation \cite{fuschini2015ray}.
-According to \cite{fuschini2015ray}, the correlation between the channel from transmit antenna $j_1$ to $\text{Rx}_k$, i.e., $h_{k,j_1}(\theta)$ and the channel from transmit antenna $j_2$ to $\text{Rx}_k$, i.e., $h_{k,j_2}(\theta)$ can be calculated by} {{ where $0 \le |\rho_{1,2}| \le 1$, $|\rho_{1,2}| = 1$ represents a linear correlation and $|\rho_{1,2}| = 0$ represents no correlation. }}
+Therefore, the spatial correlation is inherently characterized by the ray propagation \cite{Fuschini}.
+According to \cite{Fuschini}, the correlation between the channel from transmit antenna $j_1$ to $\text{Rx}_k$, i.e., $h_{k,j_1}(\theta_{j_1})$ and the channel from transmit antenna $j_2$ to $\text{Rx}_k$, i.e., $h_{k,j_2}(\theta_{j_2})$ can be calculated by